"We pay US$10,000 for two sessions": content of Tymoshenko tapes revealed

 Oleksandr Shumilin — 14 January, 12:43

-We pay US$10,000 for two sessions: Tymoshenko tapes content revealed
+We pay US$10,000 for two sessions: content of Tymoshenko tapes revealed

 Screenshot

-A recording released by the National Anti-Corruption Bureau (NABU) shows Yuliia Tymoshenko, leader of the Batkivshchyna parliamentary faction, and an unidentified MP discussing a scheme for providing payments in exchange for specific votes in the Verkhovna Rada (Ukrainian parliament).
+The National Anti-Corruption Bureau of Ukraine (NABU) has released a recording in which Yuliia Tymoshenko, leader of the Batkivshchyna parliamentary faction, and an unidentified MP can be heard discussing a scheme for providing payments in exchange for voting a certain way in the Verkhovna Rada (Ukrainian parliament).

 Source: an audio recording released by NABU

-Details: The conversation took place on 12 January, ahead of votes on the dismissal of Defence Minister Denys Shmyhal and Digital Transformation Minister Mykhailo Fedorov.
-In the tapes, Tymoshenko says, "We pay 'ten' (US$10,000) for two sessions, we pay for two sessions in advance."
+Details: The conversation took place on 12 January ahead of votes on the removal of Defence Minister Denys Shmyhal and Digital Transformation Minister Mykhailo Fedorov.
+Tymoshenko is heard to say: "We pay 'ten' (US$10,000) for two sessions, we pay for two sessions in advance."

 Advertisement: